pixee/docs/docs/configuring.md

 ### Java

 For Java projects it is common to use a tool such as [Spotless](https://github.com/diffplug/spotless) to enforce code formatting.
-To automatically format PRs created by Pixeebot using Gradle to apply Spotless, add the following GitHub action workflow to your repository:
+To automatically format PRs created by Pixee using Gradle to apply Spotless, add the following GitHub action workflow to your repository:

 ```yaml
 name: Format Pixeebot PRs